qqself/qqself/www/content/on-the-path-to-mastery/_index.md

 {{ do(of="Exercise control in different spheres of your life - it will have a positive effect on everything that you do") }}

+## Disappointment

+Software engineers know the feeling well.
+You work in a team on a complex app, open a source code file that's six months old, and are stunned by disgust - the source code is ugly, the choice of technologies is inappropriate, and assumptions about the business domain are wrong.
+You wonder who made such a mess, only to realize that it was written by you.

+This happens all the time.
+It doesn't matter if you're an experienced engineer or a junior who has just started a career.
+It's a crushing feeling of shame and disappointment, but only for the first few hundred times.
+It happens so often that eventually, you get used to it and accept that it's natural.

+It happens because we grow.
+We learn new best practices for using a programming language, gain more experience in understanding the nuances of how businesses operate, and when it's appropriate or not to use certain technologies.
+Half a year ago, you did your best, but now you are better, so the past results look unsatisfying.

+Looking back and seeing results that disappoint you is a sign of growth.
+It's a sign that you are better now.

+When working on the first draft of this book, I always move forward - I write a chapter and switch to the next one without looking back.
+Editing, rewriting, and restructuring will happen later, once most of the book is written.
+A few days ago, I opened one of the first pages that I've wrote, which is around half a year old.
+It looked so ugly that my first thought was to abandon writing completely and bury the memories of ever having done such a miserable thing.

+I'm glad that I didn't like those pages.
+In fact, if writing from half a year ago looked fine, it would mean that I hadn't grown as a writer since I started writing this book.
+It's my first book, I was not a writer when I began it.
+The feeling of disappointment when looking at the first pages gives me hope that I'm slowly becoming one.

+As we grow, our expectations of ourselves also grow.
+When you start sculpting, it's about form and mass - you create sculptures of humans, animals, monsters, or other objects and are satisfied if the result looks convincing enough.
+As you become better, you start to expect that your sculptures will convey a certain feeling, express an idea, or, even though static, represent a movement or a change.
+It's no longer just about sculpting a human, but creating a sculpture that represents greed, passion, despair, or something else.
+Growing expectations can lead to disappointment when we fail to achieve them.

+Remember that with growing expectations of yourself, you are going into uncharted territory, and it's expected to fail at first.
+With painting, you may learn how important contrast is, notice mistakes in your past works, and expect to improve them in new ones, but still fall to completely solving them.
+With sculpture, you now know that people look at the eyes first in a human sculpture and expect them to convey a certain mood, but fail to do so first few times.

+The disappointment of failing to meet your own expectations should not bring you down.
+Look back and see that you've increased the difficulty.
+You are expecting much more from yourself than before, and failing to meet these expectations is not exactly a failure but a sign of your striving to become better.

+Coming in last in a school race and then finishing last in country wide competitions may seem like two failures, but the expectations and so is difficulty are so different that it's hardly so.

 ## References

 <ul>